Risk-Aware Robotics: Tail Risk Measures in Planning, Control, and Verification: Risk-Aware Planning and Control

 This section outlined recent advances in risk-aware planning and control.
 We applied these ideas to bipedal walking and terrain traversability analysis for wheeled and legged robots.
 Many future research directions are suggested by current work in risk-aware planning and control.

 \textbf{Computation.} The best choice of a risk measure for a specific problem remains an open question.
-The popular CVaR and TVD risk measures are computationally attractive as they can be formed into linear programs.
-Other risk measures such as the KL divergence-based EVaR metric or the Wasserstein metric provide rich expressions of the uncertainty but are computationally expensive.
+The popular CVaR risk measure is computationally attractive as it can be formed into linear programs \addendum{when the original stochastic optimal control program is also linear, i.e., when the cost, dynamics, and constraints are linear}.
+Other risk measures such as the KL divergence-based EVaR metric or the Wasserstein metric provide rich expressions of the uncertainty but are computationally expensive. \addendum{Sampling-based methods for risk computation can also require many samples to guarantee the correctness of the resulting risk-aware plan which remains challenging with computationally-limited hardware, i.e., without a GPU. }

+\addendum{\textbf{Risk-Aware Planning with Nonlinear Dynamics.} Keeping with the computation theme, forward computations of nonlinear dynamics with complex policies are already difficult.
+Adding risk-aware planning further complicates the issue making such a procedure currently intractable for non-sample-based approaches.
+Even still, real-time applications of these methods further limit the number of samples that can be taken to inform planning or control input selection, making efficient estimation of risk measures in these scenarios an open problem.
+Recent work indicates that parallelizing computation over a sample-based scenario approach might improve efficiency, but such an approach is still computationally intensive~\cite{akella2023probabilistic}.}

 \textbf{Multi-agent interactions.} Our discussion of risk-aware planning and control only considered a single agent.
 However, real-world dynamic agents may react to the motion of the controlled agent, and these effects could potentially cause unmodeled uncertainty distribution shifts.
 An important open problem is how to account for the interactions between dynamic agents in a risk-aware manner.